omgnetwork/elixir-omg/docs/tesuji_tx_integration.md

 ## 4. Encode the  transaction in Base 16

-Encode the RLP encoded input with Base16 into a String (Note: ensure that the value to be Base16 encoded is lowercase)
+Encode the RLP encoded input with Base16 into a string.
+IMPORTANT: ensure that the value to be Base16 encoded is lowercase, as current  implementation of Tesuji Plasma will reject capital case

 ```
 base16Encoded = base16Encode(rlp_encoded)